 Information about our shows!
 Choose one or two puppets per show!

-Jeanne Missey Osgood, MA, is an educator: yoga/Pilates/fitness teacher, docent at the University of Arizona Poetry Center, poet and puppeteer.
+Jeanne Missey Osgood, MA, is an educator: yoga/Pilates/fitness teacher, President of the Tucson Poetry Society, poetry enthusiast and puppeteer.
 She has created one-woman shows from her experiences and interests through her life.
 Memorizing, reciting and writing poetry as well as telling wisdom stories were an important part of explaining truths as both a student development practitioner in higher education, as a fitness director and yoga teacher.
 When her love of puppetry was explored more fully, she found that it was quite effective and entertaining to share wisdom and poetry by having her puppets do most of the talking.
 She and her puppets now entertain audiences of all ages.